 - The battery is filled with battery acid and then sealed at the factory.
-However, even a "maintenance free" battery requires some maintenance to ensure its proper life cycle. - Spray the terminals and exposed wire with a battery terminal sealer, or coat the terminals with a thin coat of grease or petroleum jelly, to protect against corrosion. - Always keep the battery cables and terminals clean and free of corrosion. - Avoid tipping.
-Even a sealed battery will leak electrolyte when tipped.
+However, even a "maintenance free" battery requires some maintenance to ensure its proper life cycle. - Spray the terminals and exposed wire with a battery terminal sealer, or coat the terminals with a thin coat of grease or petroleum jelly, to protect against corrosion. - Always keep the battery cables and terminals clean and free of corrosion. - Some models are equipped with a battery containing a liquid electrolyte.
+Handle the battery with care and avoid tipping to prevent leakage.

 Batteries contain sulfuric acid and may emit explosive gases.
-Use extreme caution when handling batteries Keep batteries out of the reach of children.
+Use extreme caution when handling batteries.
+Keep batteries out of the reach of children.